plaf2000/webspec/README.md

 **The current version contains a lot of bugs.
-Many things are getting correct in the unstable branch, which will be pulled in the main branch once the work will be completed.**
+Many things are getting corrected in the unstable branch, which will be pulled in the main branch once the work will be completed.**

 ## Installation